-The tenant must be located in a non-residential building south of Canal Street, and leases must commence prior to June 30, 2013.
+The tenant must be located in a non-residential building south of Canal Street, and leases must commence prior to June 30, 2015.
 Qualifying businesses stand to receive an exemption for up to five years on the tax, which is 6% of the base rent.
-Tenants who signed leases by June 30, 2013 are eligible for the benefit and have 180 days from lease commencement to submit their application to the NYC Department of Finance.
+The extension is deemed effective after June 30, 2013.
+In addition, an application is due within 180 days of rent commencement or sixty days from the date the act became law, whichever is later.

 ICAP, administered through the New York City Department of Finance, is a benefit for developers that provides a partial exemption from or abatement of property taxes for up to 25 years for eligible industrial and commercial buildings south of Murray Street that are built, modernized, rehabilitated, expanded, or otherwise physically improved.
 Eligibility for ICAP benefits may also allow a participant to receive reduced energy rates through the Lower Manhattan Energy Program (LMEP-see below for more information).